laitco/tailscale-healthcheck/README.md

 1. **`OAUTH_CLIENT_ID`**: The client ID for your OAuth application.
 2. **`OAUTH_CLIENT_SECRET`**: The client secret for your OAuth application.

 When OAuth is configured, the application will automatically fetch an access token from the Tailscale API and use it for authentication.
 The access token is renewed every 50 minutes to ensure uninterrupted operation.
+Additionally, the application will immediately refresh the OAuth token upon receiving a 401 Unauthorized error during API requests.

 **Note**: If both `AUTH_TOKEN` and OAuth credentials are configured, OAuth will take priority.